caprover/caprover-website/content/en/docs/one-click-apps.md

 ### Connecting Within CapRover Cluster

-Note that since all these applications are Docker containers, you can have multiple MySQL databases on running on port 3306 without having any conflict.
-If you want to connect to two different MySQL databases, from a PHP app, where both PHP and MySQLs are under the same instance of CapRover, you can use `srv-captain--mysqlappname1:3306` and `srv-captain--mysqlappname2:3306`.
+Because each application runs as a Docker service, multiple MySQL apps can listen on container port 3306 without conflict.
+A PHP app in the same CapRover cluster can reach two database apps at `mysqlappname1:3306` and `mysqlappname2:3306`.
+Upgraded apps may also retain the legacy `srv-captain--APP_NAME` network alias.

 ### Connecting Remotely